prakashbalaji/json-affermare/README.md

-One to one association
+One to one association for object

                 {
                         "isbn": "isbn123",
-                        "name": "Test driven development"
+                        "name": "Test driven development",
                         "author":
                         {
                             "id": 1000,